Felix Mobile Phone Plans Review

 Here is a selection of postpaid plans from Canstar Blue’s database with a minimum of 10GB of data, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
 Try out our comparison tool for mobile phone plans to see a range of offers from other providers.
 This table includes products with links to referral partners.

 The following table shows a selection of SIM-only postpaid plans with a minimum of 60GB data on Canstar Blue’s database, listed in order of their standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Try out our comparison tool for mobile phone plans to see a range of offers from other providers.
 This is a selection of products with links to a referral partner.

 Having only one plan available, Felix Mobile doesn’t offer a lot of variety, however it is certainly the choice for an environmentally-conscious consumer wanting flexibility and no contracts.
 Being carbon neutral, running on 100% renewable electricity, and committing to plant a tree for every month that you’re signed up, Felix Mobile is a worthy choice if you’re after a telco that does a little bit more for the environment.

-As for value, $35 gets you unlimited data, but all data use is restricted to speeds of 20Mbps.
-That’s fairly generous for the odd customer, but is certainly not for everyone, especially if you’ve shelled out for a 5G phone and want to take advantage of ultra-fast mobile speeds.
+As for value, $35 gets you unlimited data, but all data use is restricted to maximum speeds of 20Mbps.
+That’s fairly generous for the average customer, but is certainly not for everyone, especially if you’ve shelled out for a 5G phone and want to take advantage of ultra-fast mobile speeds.
 Of course you can always compare phone plans if you’d like to shop around.